TamaraStankovska/spring-data-jpa/README.md

 - JPA;
 - H2.

 Autoconfiguration is used in the back-end, also known as annotation-based configuration.
 The models used for this project are: Hero and Power.
-Hero has the following properties: Long id, String name, String studio and List\&lt;Power\&gt; powers, where Power is of type &quot;enum&quot;.
+Hero has the following properties: Long id, String name, String studio and List < Power > powers, where Power is of type &quot;enum&quot;.

 # 2. Annotations